Bertram Street Bike Corridor Through Downtown Kelowna

 What Could Change

-Parking spaces on Bertram between Bernard and Lawrence will be eliminated.
-A new all-way stop goes in at Lawrence Avenue.
+New two-way protected bike lanes will replace some street parking on Bertram between Bernard and Lawrence.
+A multi-use path will cut through Rowcliffe Park.
+An all-way stop goes in at Lawrence Avenue.
 Signal timing at Bernard will separate bikes from cars.
-Construction starts in 2026 for most segments.

 Key Issues

-- Is removing parking on Bertram Street acceptable to create protected bike lanes?
+- Is removing parking spaces on Bertram Street worth the trade-off for protected bike lanes?

 How to Participate

-- Review the Engagement Summary to see what other residents said during the consultation.
+- Read the Engagement Summary to see what other residents said during the consultation.

-- View the Bertram ATC Concept Plan to understand the proposed design.
+- Review the Bertram ATC Concept Plan to understand the full route design.

 What Happened